-- A. Children in Local Authority Care or Previously in Local Authority Care a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - B. Children who appear to have been in state care outside of English and ceased to be in state care as a result of being adopted.
+- A. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
+A looked after child is a child who is in the care of a local authority in England in the exercise of their social services function. - B. Children who appear (to the admission authority of the school) to have been in state care outside of English and ceased to be in state care as a result of being adopted.
 A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
-Supported by completion of the Supplementary Information Form.